-Buying flowers for a funeral is a common way of expressing sympathy to the family of the deceased.
-They add beauty, fragrance, and serve as a tribute to the deceased.
-Flowers are symbolic of love and compassion, and the best way to express condolences when you can’t find the words.
+Buying flowers for a funeral is a common way of expressing sympathy to the deceased’s family.
+They add beauty and fragrance and serve as a tribute to the deceased.
+Flowers symbolize love and compassion; the best way to express condolences is when you can’t find the words.

-Buying flowers for a funeral is a beautiful way to let the bereaved family know that they are in your thoughts.
-The flowers you bought will hopefully help to provide comfort, celebrate life, and lift the spirit of the loved ones of the deceased.
+Buying flowers for a funeral is a beautiful way to let the bereaved family know they are in your thoughts.
+The flowers you bought will hopefully help provide comfort, celebrate life, and lift the spirit of the deceased’s loved ones.

-When someone dies, whether it’s a family member, a friend, or someone we know, we would like to buy flowers even if we donated in that person’s honor.
-Knowing what type of flowers and floral arrangement to send depends on several factors, such as your relationship to the deceased and religious considerations.
+When someone dies, whether a family member, a friend or someone we know, we would like to buy flowers even if we donate in that person’s honor.
+Knowing what type of flowers and floral arrangement to give depends on several factors, such as your relationship to the deceased and religious considerations.

-There are no specific rules about sending flowers, but here is a guide you can use to help you decide what to do.
+There are no specific rules about sending flowers, but here is a guide you can use to help you buy flowers for a funeral.

-The purpose of sending flowers at the funeral is to express sympathetic feelings into words.
+Sending flowers at the funeral is a way to express sympathetic feelings in words.
 When you send flowers, no words need to be spoken.
 When you send flowers, you celebrate the deceased life.
 Sending flowers to provide comfort and lift the mood of the grieving family.

-When you send a floral arrangement to a memorial service, it will be understood and appreciated by the family of the deceased.
-Funeral and sympathy flowers are a way to divide grief and loss and also a symbol for support and a life well-lived.
+When you send a floral arrangement to a memorial service, the deceased’s family will understand and appreciate it.
+Funeral and sympathy flowers are a way to divide grief and loss and also a symbol of support and a life well-lived.

 Putting flowers around the remains has been one of the oldest forms of mourning.
 It is an ancient activity documented by Dr. Ralph Solecki in 1951.
-He discovered several burial sites in the Shanidar Cave in Northern Iraq during his famous excavation.
+During his famous excavation, he discovered several burial sites in the Shanidar Cave in Northern Iraq.
 He uncovered pollen and flower fragments of different species of wildflowers that have been there since 62,000 B.C.

 The soil samples showed that these flowers were placed on the burial sites.
-The excavation determined that they were the first flowers to have been used for a funeral.
+The excavation determined that they were the first flowers used for a funeral.
 The Guinness Book of World Records noted this discovery by Dr. Solecki is the oldest form of human ritual in the world.

 TRADITIONAL USES OF FLOWERS AT FUNERALS